Jikazu/dunka-dungeons/readme.md

 * Anyone currently playing on Firemaw looking for a guild, or anyone interested in transferring to our server and join our guild.

 ### User goals:
-* Find information about the guild
+* Find information about the guild.
-* See when the next irl meetup is
+* See when the next irl meetup is.
-* Be able to apply to the guild
+* Be able to apply to the guild.
-* See the recruitment status
+* See the recruitment status.

 ### Requirements
 A responsive website that incorporates the languages I have learned so far, with a development process that needs to be well documented through a version controls system such as GitHub.